Going from two incomes to one

 Of course, quality of life isn’t just about money—especially when it comes to raising a family.
-Still, if you do find that one income creates too much of a cash pinch, there’s always the option of working part time or going back to work full time once the children are older.
-But if you do decide to trade an income for more time with the family, be sure to make important financial moves, and then enjoy your time with your family.
+Still, if you do find that one income creates too much of a cash pinch, there’s always the options of working part-time or going back to work full-time once the children are older.
+If you do decide to trade an income for a stay-at-home spouse or parent, make sure your finances are ready and then enjoy your time with your family.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917